gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/routines.md

 [Fat Chance: The Hidden Truth About Sugar, Obesity, and Disease](https://www.amazon.de/Fat-Chance-Hidden-Obesity-Disease/dp/000751414X) by Robert Lustig.
 This book was truly eye-opening in understanding the detrimental effects of sugar.
-It clearly explains the cycles of insulin and leptin and how sugar disrupts their balance, leading to addiction.
+It clearly explains the cycles of insulin and Leptin and how sugar disrupts their balance, leading to addiction.
 Leptin is the hormone responsible for signaling satiety to our body.
-Excessive insulin production, triggered by sugar intake, reduces leptin levels, preventing us from feeling satisfied.
+Excessive insulin production, triggered by sugar intake, reduces Leptin levels, preventing us from feeling satisfied.
 This eventually creates a vicious cycle: the more sugar you consume, the more your body craves it.
 The only way to mitigate the insulin spike caused by sugar is to consume it alongside fiber-rich foods such as